 When we started our comparison, we assumed that Big Green Egg would easily come out on top, but we actually gave Kamado Joe a slight advantage.

-The company makes grills that look like eggs and grills that come in different sizes for those who want to entertain at home and those who want to go tailgating.
+The company makes grills that look like eggs and grills that come in different sizes for those who want to find ways to entertain at home and those who want to go tailgating.
 With the grill, the charcoal is easy to start up and fun to use.

 Kamado Joe also offers more products than Big Green Egg does and sells grills that are more affordable, which is why we think it wins in a direct showdown.